-HORSESHOE BAY, TEXAS – Custom installer and system integrator Sound Design marked its 20th anniversary April 1 with the opening of a new 4,500-squarefoot showroom here.
+Horseshoe Bay, Texas – Custom installer and system integrator Sound Design will mark its 20th anniversary with the April 1 opening of a new 4,500-square-foot showroom here.

 “What better way to celebrate our 20th year as Texas’ premier custom-installation firm than to open a beautiful new showroom with all the latest home technologies?” asked owner Chris Bean.